ThrusterX/thruster-token-list/README.md

 ```
 ./update_list.sh
 ```
+You will need the `jq` package installed, see instructions to install here: https://jqlang.github.io/jq/download/.

 This will add the token information from the directory added to the `token-list.json` file at the root of the `chain` directory.